 NUMAS Haus provides safe and temporary housing for homeless women and their children under the age of thirteen.
 The program develops and provides internal and external resources in support of residents’ long term stability work as well as housing counseling to residents and nonresidents.

-Volunteer and Intern Job Descriptions
+Volunteers and Intern Job Descriptions

 Intern Only Job Descriptions